buildit/buildit/README.md

-# Buildit
+# Buildit website

-This is the buildit website.
+This is the source code for the Buildit website: https://buildit.wiprodigital.com/

 ## Requirements